Should you choose a will or a trust?

 Wills

-• If incapacity happens, court involvement may be necessary to appoint a guardian, and your guardian would be subject to court monitoring
+• If you become incapacitated, court involvement may be necessary to appoint a guardian, and your guardian would be subject to court monitoring.
+A will offers no guidance for what should happen to your assets while you are alive.

 Trusts